Djhranicky/ConcertTracker-SE-Project/docs/Sprint4.md

 The POST route will add or remove a follow relation between two users.
 When the UserID and FollowedUserID pairing is not present, a record is created.
 If the pairing is present, the record is removed (unfollowing).

 The GET route will return a list of users in two different scenarios.
 The type = followers scenario will return a list of users that all follow the given user, and the type = following will return a list of users that the given user follows.

+#### UserInfo Route

+The `"/userinfo"` endpoint retrieves information about a specific user by username.

+The GET route requires a JSON payload containing a valid username.
+When provided with a valid username, the endpoint returns user details including name and email.

+Request validation checks for the presence of a username, verifies it's not empty, and confirms the user exists in the system.

+#### Users Route

+The `"/users"` endpoint provides access to the full list of users in the system.

+The GET route returns an array of all usernames along with a count of total users.
+The system correctly updates the count when new users are added to the database.